TeamDev-IP/JxBrowser-QuickStart/Gradle/JavaFX-11/README.md

 # JxBrowser in JavaFX 11+ Gradle Project

-This example demonstrates how to configure a Gradle project with JxBrowser to embed an JavaFX `BrowserView` widget into a JavaFX desktop application to display web pages.
+This example demonstrates how to configure a Gradle project with JxBrowser to embed a JavaFX `BrowserView` widget into a JavaFX desktop application to display web pages.

 ## Prerequisites